Lion's Mane and Ashwagandha Stack for Brain Fog

 Lion's Mane Dosage Guidelines

-The research-backed range for cognitive benefits is 500-3,000 mg daily of lion's mane extract.
-Most people find their optimal range between 1,000-1,500 mg daily, divided into two doses.
+The research-backed range for cognitive benefits is 500 to 3,000 mg daily of lion's mane extract.
+Most people find their optimal range between 1,000 and 1,500 mg daily, divided into two doses.
 Start with 500 mg once daily for the first week to assess tolerance, then gradually increase to 1,000 mg split between morning and afternoon doses.

 For standardized extracts, look for products containing at least 30% polysaccharides.
 High-quality supplements often also specify hericenones and erinacines content, the compounds that directly stimulate NGF production and drive the neurogenic effects that set lion's mane apart from other medicinal mushrooms.